Increased safety with working signal and brake lights

 Automotive Signal Lights

-The fact is that more than half of all traffic accidents involving two automobiles occur when both vehicles are traveling in the same direction.
+The fact is that more than half of all traffic accidents involving two automobiles occur when both vehicles are travelling in the same direction.
 Because of this, brake lights and turn signals began to appear on vehicles as early as 1906.
-For most of the time since then, tungsten filament lamps have been used as the main light source in vehicular signaling.
-However, the development of alternative sources for brake and turn signals has grown during the last ten to twenty years, and more and more automobiles are using light emitting diode (LED) or neon light sources in automotive signals.
+For most of the time since then, tungsten filament lamps have been used as the main light source in vehicular signalling.
+However, the development of alternative sources for brake and turn signals has grown during the last ten to twenty years, and more and more automobiles are using light emitting diodes (LED) or neon light sources in automotive signals.